-The Imprint of Social Change’s reporter Nadra Nittle spoke with Cecily Myart-Cruz about the policing of students and the school-to-prison pipeline as well as systemic racism in the classroom and how educators can make a difference.
+The Imprint’s reporter Nadra Nittle spoke with Cecily Myart-Cruz about the policing of students and the school-to-prison pipeline as well as systemic racism in the classroom and how educators can make a difference.
 The following interview has been lightly edited for clarity and brevity.

 Cecily Myart-Cruz made history this year when she became the first woman of color to be elected president of the United Teachers Los Angeles, the nation’s second largest teachers union.
 An award-winning educator of Black and Latinx heritage, Myart-Cruz became a trailblazer by refusing to play it safe.
 The current UTLA vice president has led campaigns against “bully” principals and standardized testing, and has advocated for ethnic studies and the decriminalization of students.